 I have a file of great bands, planners, DJ's, florists, caterers, bakers and videographers i've have worked with in the past.
 Is if you need suggestions check out this link: VENDOR PARTNERS .

 TIMING and The Magical "Bridal Time Machine'

 1) After the ceremony and between the reception is traditionally the time we shoot most of the 'formal' shots (unless you'd like to do the First Look) The actual amount of formals we shoot I leave up to you, so I always ask couples to jot down a list of all the shots they may want beyond what I call "the basics" (no need to send me a Google Photo List containing requests like "bride walking down the aisle"...oh yes, I do indeed receive those!)
 There may be some family groups that are very important to you I may not be aware of.
 This can not only determine how much time need, but also if there are possibly too many combinations for the time you've allotted.
 When thinking about this, it's helpful to ask yourself, "What will I use this photo grouping for afterwards?"
 What sounds great when you're planning out your photos can in reality become a huge time guzzler if you go crazy with combinations.
 Think about it this way: each group photo takes roughly 3 minutes.
 If you have 50 combinations that's about 2.5 hours right there.

 I frequently work with a second photographer which is great for getting alternate angles and that sort of thing.
-We STRONGLY suggest adding one, especially if your wedding has over 175 guests.
+I STRONGLY suggest adding one, especially if your wedding has over 175 guests.